AishreeRamesh/Forward-kinematics-using-robot-analyzer/README.md

 ### RESULTS :

-The forward kinematics using DH paramerters for a 4 and 6 dof robot using roboanalyzer and polt the graph for link cordinates and joint angles is analysed.
+Thus, the forward kinematics using DH paramerters for a 4 and 6 dof robot using roboanalyzer is analysed and the graph for link cordinates and joint angles is plotted.